How Many Xanax is a Felony?

 Its ability to induce feelings of relaxation and euphoria has led to the misuse of Xanax as a recreational drug, often taken in higher doses or combined with other substances to intensify its effects.
 This misuse can lead to dangerous outcomes.
 The demand for quick relief solutions and altered states of consciousness have driven individuals, both with and without legitimate medical needs, to seek out Xanax for non-therapeutic purposes.

 For this reason, the legal possession of Xanax is strictly regulated based on an individual’s prescription.
-Xanax is classified as a Schedule IV controlled substance, and the limitations on the number of such substances that an individual can possess are usually calculated based on a 30-day period.
+Xanax is classified as a Schedule IV controlled substance, and the limitations on the number of such substances that an individual can possess are usually calculated based on 30 days.
 People with a valid Xanax prescription can legally hold up to 30 tablets of the medication within a given period.
 These regulations on controlled substance possession are put in place by the federal government.
 Individual states may impose more stringent rules regarding Xanax possession to further safeguard against potential misuse.

 How Much Xanax Is Considered a Felony?